Caravan and Camping Hub Australia

 What Tire Pressure Should I use for Beach Driving, Towing, or Four Wheel Driving

-When you deflate your tires, you are increasing the surface area of the tire that makes contact with the terrain.
+When you deflate your tyres, you are increasing the surface area of the tyre that makes contact with the terrain.
 The foot-print of your tyres will increase in length and width.
-For example, deflating your tires from 40psi to around 13psi will effectively double your tires surface area.
+For example, deflating your tyres from 40psi to around 13psi will effectively double your tyres surface area.

 This increases your ability to cruise comfortably through the sand, get extra traction on that tough 4×4 track, improve your ride for corrugations or give you that extra control when towing.